 I am of an age that prefers paper to screens — what if the boat electrics earth falls off and all the electrics go, which once happened to me?
 And the battery in your hand held GPS is flat.
-One has to have some sort of paper although I can detect a deterioration in my own traditional navigational skills as I rely more and more on the chart plotter.
-I confess that because it is so much more convenient than rolls and rolls of paper, I do have the Navionics charts on my computer at home - for winter dreaming and planning.
+One has to have some sort of paper although I can detect a deterioration in my own traditional navigational skills as I rely more and more on the chartplotter.
+I confess that because it is so much more convenient than rolls and rolls of paper, I do frequently consult the Navionics charts on my computer at home, for winter dreaming and planning.
 And on my iphone when I am sailing.
-Of course, paper is so much nicer to handle both at the chart table and in the cockpit, but it is expensive — at least the Admiralty charts that I have bought over the years are.
-But you don't these days have to have a huge collection of standard charts of the sort used on merchant ships, but rather the folio packs which cover the main cruising areas around the UK - you need SC5611, from Kintyre to Ardnamurchan (West Coast of Scotland) which covers almost all the anchorages on this website, plus Folio 5616 The Point of Ardnamurchan to Shiant Islands which covers the rest.
-I am not an Imray Charts person for no very good reason other than I started off with Admiralty charts and like my bank haven't changed my habits (at least not until I left RBS in disgust and moved to the Coop following the financial crisis in 2009, and then again when the Co-op came under a cloud, to the only mutually-owned building society in the UK, the Nationwide.
+Of course, paper is so much nicer to handle both at the chart table and in the cockpit, but it's expensive — at least the Admiralty charts that I have bought over the years are.
+But you don't these days have to have a huge collection of standard charts of the sort used on battleships, but rather the folio packs for the main cruising areas around the UK — Folio 5611 From the Mull of Kintyre to Point of Ardnamurchan, which covers almost all the anchorages on this website, plus Folio 5616 The Point of Ardnamurchan to Shiant Islands which covers the rest.
+I am not an Imray Charts person for no very good reason other than I started off with Admiralty charts and like my bank haven't changed my habits (at least not until I left RBS in disgust and moved to the Co-op following the financial crisis in 2009, and then again when the Co-op came under a cloud, to the only mutually-owned building society in the UK, the Nationwide.